Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Posterior Inference

 A Markov chain Monte Carlo (MCMC) algorithm is developed for full posterior inference.
 The algorithm is a Gibbs sampler which produces asymptotically exact samples from the posterior by iteratively sampling the parameters in blocks.
 For the allocation variables $(z_{c,d})$, mean-dispersion hyperparameters ($\bbv, \alpha_\phi^2$) and dataset-specific component probabilities ($\bp_d =(p^J_{1,d},\ldots, p^J_{J,d})$), the full conditional distributions correspond to standard distributions and can be sampled from directly.
 For the remaining variables, samples are obtained via adaptive Metropolis-Hastings \citep{griffin2013advances}.
-We let $T$ denote the total number of MCMC draws and use the superscript notation $z_{c,d}^{(t)}$ to denote the $t$-th sample.
-Full implementation details are provided in Web Appendix A. We note that each iteration of the Gibbs sampling algorithm has a computational complexity of $ \mathcal{O}(\text{sum}(C) JG)$.
+Full implementation details are provided in Web Appendix \ref{Web Appendix A}.
+We note that each iteration of the Gibbs sampling algorithm has a computational complexity of $ \mathcal{O}((C_1 + \dots + C_D) JG)$.